hdShang/arxiv-daily/docs/cs-CL/2025-05-05/papers/250503030v1-ucsc-at-semeval-2025-task-3-context-models-and-prompt-optimization-f.md

 ---
 layout: default
-title: UCSC at SemEval-2025 Task 3: Context, Models and Prompt Optimization for Automated Hallucination Detection in LLM Output
+title: "UCSC at SemEval-2025 Task 3: Context, Models and Prompt Optimization for Automated Hallucination Detection in LLM Output"
 ---

 # UCSC at SemEval-2025 Task 3: Context, Models and Prompt Optimization for Automated Hallucination Detection in LLM Output